No. 226 Operational Conversion Unit RAF: Operational history

 It was first formed on 15 August 1946 at RAF Molesworth under No. 11 Group of Fighter Command by redesignation of No. 1335 Conversion Unit with the mission of training fighter pilots.
 The unit operated a variety of aircraft, as befitted its general fighter pilot training mission.
 Those aircraft included the Gloster Meteor, Hawker Tempest, de Havilland Hornet and de Havilland Vampire.

 226 OCU then relocated to RAF Bentwaters, Suffolk on 10 October 1946, training pilots for day fighter and fighter-reconnaissance roles consisting of four flights of de Havilland Hornet F.1, Hawker Tempest II, de Havilland Vampire FB.1 and Gloster Meteor F.3 and F.4.
-Later Meteor two seat Mk VIII trainers were added.
+Later Meteor two seat F.8 trainers were added.
 Students trained on only one type during the course and did not fly other aircraft other than the Avro Anson I for twin engine familiarisation and the squadron North American Harvard I. At that time it was directed from Fighter Command Headquarters, Bentley Priory, via 11 Fighter Group at Hillingdon.

 On 31 August 1949 220 OCU moved to RAF Driffield in Yorkshire where it disbanded for the first time by being redesignated as No. 203 Advanced Flying School.

 The following month, On 1 September 1949, the unit was resurrected at RAF Stradishall and No. 226 OCU's service began a new chapter.
 In No. 12 Group, again in Fighter Command, the unit had the more specific mission of training Meteor pilots.
-This lasted until 3 June 1955 when the unit was disbanded for a second time.
+This lasted until 3 June 1955 when the unit was disbanded for a second time while under 11 Group command.